THG-Headless/thg-altitude-docs/src/content/docs/platform/v2.3.0/edge/kv-schema-validation.md

 ## Special Cases & Rules:

-- If multiple glob patterns match a KV pair, the most specific glob pattern takes precedence, and the value must satisfy all applicable schemas.
+- If multiple glob patterns match a KV pair, the **most specific glob pattern takes precedence**, and the value must satisfy all applicable schemas.
-- You can create a glob schema even if no keys currently match.
+- You **can create a glob schema** even if no keys currently match.
-- You cannot create a key schema unless a corresponding key already exists.
+- You **cannot create a key schema** unless a corresponding key already exists.
 - If a KV pair does not match its schema, the create/update operation fails.
-- KV values must always be a JSON object if it is defined against a schema.
+- KV values must always be a **JSON object** if it is defined against a schema.
 - If you attempt to create a glob schema but existing values do not match, the schema creation will fail.

 ### Example API Request Structure for POST